pdkv1999/NASA/README.md

 ## Installation Guide

-To run Cosmic Explorer locally, ensure you have [Node.js](https://nodejs.org/) installed.
+To run this project locally, ensure you have [Node.js](https://nodejs.org/) installed.

 ### Cloning the Repository
 ```sh